benjamincrozat/content/articles/gpt-llm-ai-explanation.md

 ## Is GPT smart enough to be sentient?

 For now, **GPT is just a language model that gives the illusion of intelligence and is not sentient.** It isn't aware of itself and doesn't have desires.
+It's just a next word prediction algorithm and nowhere near a conscious being.

 ## What’s the difference between GPT and ChatGPT?